mkarpiarz/cloud-native-docs/gpu-operator/confidential-containers.rst

 When the attestation is successful, the GPU is set in the ``Ready`` state.
 On failure, containers still start, but CUDA applications fail with a ``system not initialized`` error.

+Refer to *NVIDIA Hopper Confidential Computing Attestation Verifier* at https://docs.nvidia.com/confidential-computing for more information about attestation.

 Accessing the VM of a Scheduled Confidential Container
 ======================================================